 Pituitary tumors that are pushing on the optic nerves or that are overproducing particular hormones typically need to be surgically removed.
 How successfully the surgery goes depends on the nature, location, size, and degree of the tumor's infiltration into the surrounding tissues.
 Pituitary tumors are most commonly treated surgically using two basic methods:

-For exceptionally big and invasive tumors that cannot be safely removed via the transsphenoidal route, the transcranial procedure, also known as a craniotomy, is employed.
+Transcranial approach (Craniotomy): For exceptionally big and invasive tumors that cannot be safely removed via the transsphenoidal route, the transcranial procedure, also known as a craniotomy, is employed.
 A scalp incision is used to remove the tumor from the top of your skull.
-With this technique, it is simpler to access larger or more difficult tumors.
+With this technique, this surgeyr is simpler to access for larger or more difficult tumors.

 Radiation therapy kills tumor cells by using high-energy x-rays or particle waves.
 An expert in this field of medicine is referred to as a radiation oncologist.
 An external source of radiation is aimed toward the tumor.
 If a tumor persists or reappears after surgery and creates signs and symptoms that drugs are unable to treat, radiation therapy can be helpful.

-This sort of therapy gives the tumor area a significant, targeted radiation dose in a single treatment.
-Despite the name "radiosurgery," there is no cutting or actual surgery taking place.
+Stereotactic radiosurgery gives the tumor area a significant & targeted radiation dose in a single treatment.
+Despite the name radiosurgery, there is no cutting or actual surgery taking place.

 This therapy can be administered in fewer sessions and appears to cause less harm to tissues close to the pituitary.
 Radiosurgery treats the tumor more accurately than regular radiation therapy.